 If you want to create a favorable humid environment for your planted seeds– Cover the pots with a clear lid or plastic wrap, puncture some holes for the airflow (*You can skip this step, especially if you live in a warm climate).
 Meanwhile, you wait for the next few days for your seeds to sprout, maintain the moisture by regularly misting the germinating seeds.

 Choose a spot that is partially sunny and less windy.
-At least 5 hours of direct sunlight is essential for ample growth.
+It is best to provide an exposure to 5 hours of direct sun for flavor and vigorous growth.
+Minimum 3 hours of direct sunlight is essential.
 If your baby plants are leggy, inclining to a side and pale green in appearance, they may need more sunlight.

 You can use seed starting mix or any soilless potting mix, prepare your own sterilized growing medium for growing microgreens in containers.
 Some people even grow them in coconut coir or peat.

 In addition to that, you can mix a small amount of manure or compost or time-based fertilizer to that but make sure there was no fertilizer added already.

 Water from the bottom carefully so as not to disturb or uproot the tender plants.
 To maintain the moisture, water regularly.
 You can use a sprayer or mist water using your hands lightly.